Common Defenses to Distracted Driving

 When the police arrive on the scene, it’s crucial to answer all their questions and cooperate with their investigation.
 Law enforcement will compile their findings into a crash report, which can be critical evidence for your claim.
 If you suspect a driver was texting, for example, make sure you explicitly tell the attending officer.
 If the police report cites “texting while driving” or “driver distraction” as a contributing factor to the accident, you have a much stronger chance of recovering compensation.

-Don’t forget to also tell police about any injuries you have — especially if they’re hidden.
+Don’t forget to also tell the police about any injuries you have — especially if they’re hidden.
 You must prove your injuries to recover compensation for your pain and suffering and the medical care you need to treat them, so having a record in the crash report further solidifies your claim.

 Seek Medical Attention